ndabAP/assocentity/README.md

 # assocentity

-Package assocentity is a social science tool to return the average distance from tokens to given entities. **Important**: If you use the provided NLP tokenizer, you can't use special characters in entities due its nature of tokenization.
-You must use your own tokenizer.
+Package assocentity is a social science tool to analyze the relative distance from tokens to entities.

 ## Features